-Although Ultra Search in the Oracle Application Server is the same product as Ultra Search in Oracle Collaboration Suite and Ultra Search in the Oracle Database, there are a couple differences:
+Although Oracle Ultra Search in the Oracle Application Server is the same product as Oracle Ultra Search in Oracle Collaboration Suite and Oracle Ultra Search in the Oracle Database, there are a few functional differences:

-- The Oracle Database is not integrated with Oracle Application Server Portal.
-With Oracle Application Server and Oracle Collaboration Suite, Portal users add powerful multi-repository search to their Portal pages.
-Oracle Application Server and Oracle Collaboration Suite also have the capability to crawl and make searchable Portal's own repository. - Oracle Application Server includes a Single Sign-On (SSO) server.
-SSO users can log on once for all components of the Oracle Application Server product, and the Ultra Search administrative interface allows user management operations on either database users or SSO users.
-Authenticated SSO users never see the Ultra Search logon screen.
+- The Oracle Database is not integrated with OracleAS Portal.
+However, with OracleAS and Oracle Collaboration Suite installations, Oracle Ultra Search lets Portal users add powerful multi-repository search to their Portal pages.
+OracleAS and Oracle Collaboration Suite also have the capability to crawl and make searchable Portal's own repository.
+The Portal crawler recognizes Portal page groups as data sources. - OracleAS Single Sign-On users can log on once for all components of the Oracle Application Server product, and the Oracle Ultra Search administrative interface enables user management operations on either database users or single sign-on users.
+Authenticated single sign-on users never see the Oracle Ultra Search logon screen.
 Instead, they can immediately choose an instance.
-If the SSO user does not have permissions to manage Ultra Search (set in the Users Page), then the SSO user receives an error.
-SSO is available only with the Oracle Identity Management infrastructure.
+If the single sign-on user does not have permissions to manage Oracle Ultra Search (set in the Users page), then the single sign-on user receives an error.
+Single sign-on is available only with the Oracle Identity Management infrastructure.